kwakubiney/kwakubiney.github.io/_posts/2023-07-31-UDP-Tunneling-With-Safehaven.md

 Currently, packets are not being encrypted within the `UDP` tunnel so packet sniffing over the internet is possible.
 It is encouraged to use this over a protocol like `SSH`

 Edit: Now supports encrytion with WireGuard!

-# Future projects

-I would like to build an `eBPF` based solution so we eliminate the kernel to userspace crossing and handle all operations inside the kernel, and perform benchmarks against this approach :)